lmiller1990/vue-testing-handbook/src/components-with-props.md

 `propsData` can be used with both `mount` and `shallowMount`.
 It is often used to test components that receive props from their parent component.

-`propsData` is passed into the second argument of the either `shallowMount` or `mount`, in the following form:
+`propsData` is passed into the second argument of either `shallowMount` or `mount`, in the following form:

 ```js
 const wrapper = shallowMount(Foo, {